input-output-hk/catalyst-voices/docs/src/architecture/08_concepts/voting_transaction/crypto.md

 performing all this protocol in parallel.

-The voting committee and voters registration/definition are not subjects of this paper.
+The voting committee and voters registration/definition are not subjects of this document.

 ### Initial setup